 I’m a really fussy eater, I’m afraid!
 I’m not a vegetarian, so I’m fine with eating meat, but there are certain vegetables, namely onion and cabbage, that I simply can’t stand!
 That’s why I have to cook myself to make sure they don’t get in my food.

-How important it is for you to be successful in life?
+How important is it for you to be successful in life?

 It really depends on how you define success.
 If we talk about money, then sure, I don’t mind being well-off!
 But if you mean fame or recognition, then I don’t care much for that.
 In fact, I’d rather not have that.